PYCNOGENOL Overview Information

 PYCNOGENOL Side Effects & Safety

-Pycnogenol is POSSIBLY SAFE when taken in doses of 50 mg to 450 mg daily for up to 6 months.
+Pycnogenol is POSSIBLY SAFE when taken by mouth in doses of 50 mg to 450 mg daily for up to one year, and when applied to the skin as a cream for up to 7 days or as a powder for up to 6 weeks.
 Pycnogenol can cause dizziness, gut problems, headache, and mouth ulcers.

 “Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Pycnogenol might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it’s best to avoid using pycnogenol.